Call an Identity Provider API

 If you don't have a backend server, and you don't want to set up one, then you can leverage serverless technology, using webtasks.

 Webtasks are the Auth0 way to create HTTP endpoints with Node.js and access them from anywhere.
 It's a way to safely execute server-side logic, when you do not have a backend.
 They come with a command line tool and an editor.
-For more information refer to the webtask.io documentation.
+For more info, see the webtask.io documentation.

 In this scenario, you will create a webtask and implement the steps of the backend section.
 Then the webtask will call the IdP's API so the Access Token is never exposed to your public application.